Classifications de l'usinage CNC: Un guide complet pour la sélection industrielle

 What Are the Core Classifications of CNC Machining?

 Usinage CNC (Computer Numerical Control machining) uses automated systems to shape materials, but not all CNC setups are the same.
-The industry classifies CNC machining based on 6 facteurs critiques: processing technology, machine tool movement, automation degree, number of axes (degrees of freedom), application field, and special functional designs.
+The industry classifies CNC machining based on 6 critical factors: processing technology, machine tool movement, automation degree, number of axes (degrees of freedom), application field, and special functional designs.
 Each classification solves unique manufacturing challenges—for example, metal cutting CNC machines handle shafts and gears, while laser cutting systems process non-metallic materials like glass.

 1. Classification by Processing Technology